predict-idlab/gssp_web_app/Readme.md

 This branch witthholds a stripped version of the speech web-app with the following differences:

-It is tailored towards a *first childhood event* study, where participants will only obtain 1-2 images to describe.
+It is tailored towards *adverse childhood event* study, where participants will only obtain 1-2 images to describe.

 The identifier of this study will be held within the URL that is sent to the end-user.